goToMain/libosdp/README.md

   - Can be used to setup a PD or CP mode of operation.
   - Exposes a well defined contract though `include/osdp.h`.
   - No run-time memory allocation.
 All memory is allocated at init-time.
-  - Well designed source code architecture.
+  - Well designed source code architecture

 ## API